dirkjanm/mitm6/Readme.md

                         mac of selected interface)
   -a, --no-ra           Do not advertise ourselves (useful for networks which
-                        detect rogue Router Advertisements) -I, --invertdns       Invert DNS whitelist principle, do intercept ONLY domains specified by -d/--domain -v, --verbose         Show verbose information --debug               Show debug information
+                        detect rogue Router Advertisements) -v, --verbose         Show verbose information --debug               Show debug information